 Henry has variable muscle tone and is very limited in his movements.
 He has missed many of his developmental milestones.
 Henry requires twice weekly physiotherapy and occupational therapy in order to build his strength, promote flexibility and teach him how to move.

-Since Henry’s discharge from hospital his feeding has worsened and he is now fully fed via an ng feeding tube.
+Since Henry’s discharge from hospital his feeding has worsened and he is now fully fed via a peg feeding tube.
 Henry requires regular speech and language therapy to encourage feeding and to build his communication skills.
 In addition, Henry has hearing loss and a severe vision impairment.
 Henry also requires both hearing and vision therapy to help him to develop his listening skills and vision so that he can see, hear and understand the world around him.

 We are hoping to raise enough funds for Just4Children to allow Henry to have regular physical, occupational, speech and language, vision and hearing therapy, intensive therapy both in the UK and abroad, and the equipment and everyday support associated with such therapies to allow him to live his best life.